-All sorts of materials (both electronic and physical) can be placed on reserve: books, movies, PDFs, and links to online articles.
-In addition, we are able to scan articles and book excerpts for placement on electronic reserve.
+All sorts of materials (both digital and physical) can be placed on reserve: books, movies, PDFs, and links to online articles.
+In addition, we are able to scan articles and book excerpts for placement on digital reserve.

-All sorts of electronic materials can be placed on reserve–PDFs, documents, and links to online articles.
+PDFs, documents, and links to online articles can be placed on reserve and accessed online.
 You can add materials directly or we can scan them on your behalf.
-Students and faculty can access E-reserves from two locations: either from the main library web page or via the “Course Reserves” tab if the course has a Sakai page.
+Students and faculty can access digital reserves from two locations: either from the main library web page or via the “Course Reserves” tab on the class’s Sakai/Canvas page.

 Print books as well as other materials (such as DVDs and CDs) can be placed on reserve as well.
-Most physical materials go on reserve at the House Undergraduate Library, which is usually open 24 hours.
+Most physical materials go on reserve at Davis Library, which is usually open until 2AM.
 Most reserve books are taken from the general collection, but we can place spare personal copies on reserve as well.
-Physical reserve materials are listed on the reserves page for a course, which can be accessed either from the main library web page or via the “Course Reserves” tab if the course has a Sakai page.
+Physical reserve materials are listed on the reserves page for a course, which can be accessed either from the main library web page or via the “Course Reserves” tab on the class’s Sakai/Canvas page.

 You also have the option of sending us a list of any materials you would like us to add.
 Our E-mail address is email@example.com.

-Here is a short (5-minute) walkthrough of the online reserves system from a faculty viewpoint (viewing courses, adding materials, submitting requests):
+Here is a short (3-minute) walkthrough of the online reserves system from a faculty viewpoint (viewing courses, adding materials, submitting requests):

 Contact Reserves Staff (firstname.lastname@example.org) if you have any questions.